 I went through Massachusetts to get on a whale-watching trip recently.
 I was surprised at how many different environments I drove through.
 The habitats ranged from scrubland, grassland, and forests.
 With the various mammals in the state, these habitats are essential for the mammals that live there.

-Massachusetts currently has 83 different mammal species, including bears, rodents, whales, porpoises, dolphins, and others.
+Massachusetts currently has 83 mammal species, including bears, rodents, whales, porpoises, and dolphins.

 According to the Massachusetts government website, there are currently over 80 species of mammals living in Massachusetts.
 I have excluded any extirpated or accidental sightings from this list.

 The North American beaver is a nocturnal semiaquatic mammal and the largest rodent in North America.
 They live in colonies and have orange teeth because they contain a lot of iron.
 This makes their teeth stronger than regular teeth.
 They are well known for building dams, canals, and lodges.

 Their color is dark brown, measuring from 74 to 90 cm and weighing 11 to 32 kg.
 The beaver is an herbivore that eats bark, cambium, roots, buds, and water plants.
 The North American beaver lives in forests (near water bodies) in northern North America, with a lifespan between 10 to 15 years.
 In Massachusetts, they can be found in northeastern, central, and Western Massachusetts and occasionally in the state’s southeast.

 American Black Bear

 The American black bear is a midsize mammal from North America.
 Their color is not always black but can be brown, tan, and even blonde.
 They measure from 130 to 190 cm and weigh 200 to 300 kg.